HelmutHoerner/fourier-cavity-sim/README.md

 ### Requirements

-This package was tested in a Conda environment under MS Windows 10.
-You can manually create the environment like this:
+This package was tested in a Conda environment under MS Windows 10 and on the Vienna Scientific Cluster.
+You can manually create the environment on a local computer like this:

 ```bash
 conda create --name fourier-cavity-sim python=3.8.5